- Russian Winter Fashion

 Winter in Russia is something only Russians can survive.
-We know this from the history.
-In January (when it is the Orthodox Christmas) the average temperature in Moscow is around -10 C and winter lasts for five months.
+We know this from history.
+In January (when it is the Orthodox Christmas) the average temperature in Moscow is around -10 and winter lasts for five months.

-For the curious traveller, winter Russia should be on his/her bucket list for few reasons.
-One reason is to see the country in its most typical season even if this is challenging for you.
+For the curious traveller, winter Russia should be on his/her bucket list for a few reasons.
+One reason is to see the country in its most typical season, even if this is challenging for you.
 To make this trip possible and enjoyable, one should do like the locals – when in Russia, dress like a Russian in winter!

 There are few things you will notice while wandering the streets of Moscow and Saint Petersburg, the most visited cities of Russia.
 The fur coats and hats are very common among all people and can be found in different sizes, models, colours.

 After spending some days in Russia during the coldest period of the year, you start to understand why fur is so popular here.
-The fur and wool are the only materials that can keep you warm for long periods of time.

 How To Do Dress Like a Russian in Winter: FUR